EMODnet/EMODnet-Biology-Zooplankton-Biodiversity-Interpolated-Maps/README.md

 - Observational error variance was normalized by background error variance by epsilon = 1.0.

 #### 4. Error Map
-- An error map was computed using the `DIVAnd_errormap` function, employing a "cheap" approximation for computational efficiency (Beckers et al. 2014).
+- An error map is computed using the `DIVAnd_errormap` function, employing a "cheap" approximation for computational efficiency (Beckers et al. 2014).

 #### 5. Post-Processing
-- Interpolated values were clipped to non-negative values.
+- Interpolated values are clipped to non-negative values.
-- High-error regions were set to `NA` using a relative threshold error value.
+- High-error regions are set to `NA` using a relative threshold error value.

----

 ### Data Outputs